jlbaron/AzulSolver/README.md

 <p> 2/28/2024: added other agent observations, fixed visualization bug for > 2 players </p>
 <p> 2/28/2024: added config file for hyperparameters and checkpoints for neural networks </p>
 <p> 2/29/2024: began numpy optimizations of environment </p>
+<p> 3/1/2024: added strong typing to env and csv rewards tracking for solver </p>

 # AzulEnvironment & AzulSolver